chicago-justice-project/article-tagging/README.md

 Some articles may discuss multiple crimes.
 Some crimes may occur in multiple areas, whereas others may not be associated with any geographic information (e.g. some kinds of fraud).

-# The Code

-Under the `lib` folder you can find the source code.

-The `load_data.py` file will load the data from the CSV files (stored not in GitHub).
-Specifically, look at the `load_data.load_data()` method, this returns a `k`-hot encoded tagging and article data.

-# How to Contribute FAQ

-### How can I stay up to date on what you're doing with article-tagging?
-Check this document for updates and subscribe to the #quantifyingjusticenews channel on Chi Hack Night's team on Slack.
-### Where is this scraped data that you're using and how do I get it?
-The scraped data is NOT housed in a Github repositiory - it's on a flash drive.
-Come to Chi Hack Night in person and save it onto your computer!
-### Do I have to use a specific language to participate in article-tagging?
-Thusfar, most of the work has been done in Python, but there's no reason that always has to be the case.
-If there is another language that would be perfect for this project or that you have expertise in, that works too.
-### Are there concepts that will be helpful for me to understand?
-Definitely!
-[This sklearn user guide](http://scikit-learn.org/stable/modules/feature_extraction.html#text-feature-extraction) details a number of the text analysis methodologies this project uses (sklearn is a Python library, but the user guide is great for understanding machine learning text analysis in general).
-Also, see the section above on 'Automated Article Tagging' for more detailed literature on some of the relevant concepts.
-### I want to contribute to Chicago Justice Project but I don’t want to work on tagging article subjects OR geolocating articles.
-What can I do?
-Help [the team scraping articles](https://github.com/chicago-justice-project/chicago-justice) (that's where this team gets its data) or help [the team building a front-end](https://github.com/chicago-justice-project/chicago-justice-client)to share this project's insights with Chicago and the world.
-Or just show up Tuesday nights and ask what you can do!
 # See Also

 * [Chicago Justice Project](http://chicagojustice.org/)
 * [Database Repo](https://github.com/kyaroch/chicago-justice)
 * [Chi Hack Night Group Description](https://github.com/chihacknight/breakout-groups/issues/61)

-# Saving a new model

-Working with pickle is difficult.
-In order to sanely be able load things, I'm running python files that pickle the model using the `-m` flag, e.g. `python -m tagnews.crimetype.models.binary_stemmed_logistic.model`.